 You Need the Right Coverage

 Insurance companies look for signs of fraud when reports of theft occur.
 They want to make sure that the owner didn't make it easy for the car to be stolen -- or even set the theft up himself -- as a way of collecting insurance on it.
 If it is determined that the theft was legitimate, and that the car was parked in a safe location, a comprehensive plan often covers theft.
-Despite warnings from public service announcements and insurance companies to keep your car locked and parked in a secure location, many claims are filed because of unlocked vehicles, according to the United Services Automobile Association.
+Despite warnings from public service announcements and insurance companies to keep your car locked and parked in a secure location, one in eight stolen cars in the United States are taken with the door unlocked and the key or fob inside the car.

 Belongings in Your Car